 BIOL SCI 104-0 Plant-People Interactions Biology and history of the interaction of humans and flowering plants.
 BIOL SCI 109-0 The Nature of Plants Plant adaptations for growth, survival, and reproduction.
 Plant defense against herbivory, pollination, and seed dispersal.

 BIOL SCI 110-1 Biology: Genetics and Evolution Principles of genetics and evolution and their application.
 With laboratory.
-May not be taken for credit while or after taking 210-1.
+May not be taken for credit while or after taking 210-1, 215, 341, or 391.
 Prerequistie: CHEM 101 recommended.